enova/pg_fact_loader/README.md

 Once you have fixed whatever issues a job may have, you will need to re-enable it to get it running again.

 # <a name="tech"></a>Technical Documentation

+## <a name="new_releases"></a>New Releases
+There are some helper scripts to assist in adding a new version of pg_fact_loader, mainly `pg_fact_loader-sql-maker.sh`.

+1. To add a new version, open this file, change the `last_version` and `new_version` to the correct new values.
+2. Remove everything after `create_update_file_with_header` in the script.
+The next few lines are custom files that were changed with a particular release, which are added to the new version's SQL script.
+Whatever functions or views you modify, or if you have a schema change in the `schema/` directory, you will want to add these files using the provided function, i.e. `add_file views/prioritized_jobs.sql $update_file` will add the SQL for views/prioritized_jobs.sql to the new extension script.
+You only need to add files that you modify with a release.
+3. When all is prepared, run the script.
+It should create new files for you for the new extension version, including an update script from the previous version to the new version.
+4. Update the Makefile to include these new SQL files.
+5. Update the first script in both `sql/` and `expected/` directories, which refer to the most recent version as a default.
+Update it to the new version.
+6. Update the pg_fact_loader.control file with the latest version.

+To test your extension for all postgres versions, including testing extension upgrade paths, see and run the script `test_all_versions.sh`.

 ## <a name="workflow"></a>Workflow